 |Article by Abbas Jamalipour|

-I am always available to you for any questions, suggestions, ideas, or comments on how VTS can better serve the VTS membership.
-So, please do not hesitate to let me know by contacting me directly at email@example.com.
-Wishing you all a safe and prosperous Happy New Year 2020, and looking forward to serving you all!
+I am always available to you for any questions, suggestions, ideas, or comments on how VTS can better serve our membership.
+You can contact me directly at email@example.com.